Company Logo - Home Link

 Also worth visiting are the nearby attractions of Archeological Park at CumaiCastello Aragonese, and the Flavian Amphitheatre at Pozzuioli.

-The stunning sculpture, Veiled Christ, by Italian artist Giuseppe Sanmartino can be found in Museo Cappella Sansevero.
+The stunning sculpture, Veiled Christ, by Italian artist Giuseppe Sanmartino can be seen in Museo Cappella Sansevero.

 The 18th-century masterpiece is made of marble, although one would not guess that the delicate and transparent draping overtop the statue was made of stone.